 6 to 8 basil leaves

 Cut the watermelon into large chunks and remove peel.
 Slice watermelon pieces into thin wedges.
 Tile the bottom of a serving plate or platter with the watermelon.

-Core the tomatoes and cut them into wedges or half-moon slices.
-Cut each cherry tomato in half.
+If using early girl or heirloom tomatoes, core and cut them into wedges or half-moon slices.
+If using cherry tomatoes, stem and cut each one in half.
 Arrange the tomatoes over the watermelon.
 Squeeze the juice of half the lime over the fruit then sprinkle with salt and pepper and drizzle with olive oil.
 Taste a bite of watermelon and tomato – if it needs more punch, squeeze over the rest of the lime and adjust the salt and pepper as needed.